-Mapping of stakeholders is a tool to:
+Stakeholder mapping is a tool that is used to:

 The stakeholder map is a simple table consisting of a rating of the level of support or opposition of identified stakeholder groups and individuals ranked by their level of power and influence over the project method or outcome.